jthulhu/beans/doc/src/concepts/parser.md

 >               2                 3
 > ```
 > All tokens have disappeared.
 From `INTEGER` tokens, we have
-> extracted the actual number that was lexed, and we have remember
+> extracted the actual number that was lexed, and we have remembered
 > that each `Expression` corresponds to a certain operation, but the
-> token corresponding to that operation has also been forgotten.
+> token corresponding to that operation has been forgotten.

 Similarly to terminals, non terminals are defined by telling Beans how to recognise them.
-Regulax expressions, however, are not powerful enough for general parsing.
+Regular expressions, however, are not powerful enough for general parsing.
 Therefore, non terminals use production rules instead.